Arash217/OBA-browser-technologies-1819/README.md

 ### Bandwidth

 #### Context
-The webapp is a SPA and is build by using vanilla JavaScript, JavaScript libraries, CSS and SVG.
+The webapp is a SPA and is built by using vanilla JavaScript, JavaScript libraries, CSS and SVG.

 #### Tests
 I used the Chrome developer tools to simulate a slow 3G network, while disabling cache.